saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/dbcs.3.png)

-You can erify the details on Confirm page and click Create.
+You can verify the details on Confirm page and click Create.

 ![](images/dbcs.4.png)